Keith R. Wheeler: Committee assignments

 In the 102nd General Assembly, Wheeler was the Co-Chair of the House Administrative Rules Committee.
 He also sat on the House Committees on Cybersecurity, Data Analytics, and IT; Executive; Labor and Commerce; Prescription Drug Affordability and Accessibility; and Public Utilities.

 Electoral history

+Post-legislative career

+On December 19, 2023, it was announced that Wheeler would join the governmental affairs team of the Illinois Chamber of Commerce.